 About the Author

-John Ragsdale is vice president of technology and social research for the Technology Services Industry Association (TSIA).
+John Ragsdale is vice president of research, Technology and Social, for TSIA.
 His area of expertise is in creating strategies for improving the service operations and overall customer experience by leveraging innovative technology.
 Ragsdale drives TSIA's highly regarded technology research agenda, delivering insightful, thought-leadership research and analysis on the most pressing business issues facing services leaders to enable them to better plan and execute their service strategies.
-Connect with John via Twitter @john_ragsdale.
+He is also author of the book, Lessons Unlearned, which chronicles his 25-year career inside the customer service industry.